suaefar/zero-delay-audio-codec/README.md

 ## Performance (in terms of achievable bit rates)
-A small parameter space exploration for different values for QUALITY and ENTRY.
+A small parameter space exploration for different values of QUALITY and ENTRY with a sample rate of 32 kHz.
 Read the corresponding [README.md](set_opus_comparison/README.md) on how to achieve the required audio samples.
 Once prepared, the following commands encode and decode the channels of these files with different parameters and generate basic statistics on their bit rates.